minitz/minitz/README.md

   sufficiently powerful computing device.
 Its low overhead means it won't bloat your software.

+  Even if you aren't interested in calculating the time zone from GPS data, you may still find the minitz source code useful as it also contains routines to apply the sometimes complex Daylight Savings rules for various countries.

 3. Why minitz was developed

   Free time zone databases already exist however they have significant